vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 *** =xp2: 20

 *** =instructions2
 Get people whose names have 'r' as the second letter.
+The pattern you need is `'_r%'`.
 *** =solution2
 ```{sql}
 SELECT name